-With regard to the sovereignty dispute on Tromelin Island, a bilateral agreement on “economic, scientific and environmental co-management relating to Tromelin Island and its surrounding maritime areas” was signed in June 2010.
+Concerning the dispute as to sovereignty over Tromelin Island, a bilateral “Framework Agreement on Economic, Scientific and Environmental Co-management relating to Tromelin Island and Its Surrounding Maritime Areas” was signed in June 2010.

 30 March 2016: visit to Paris by Ms Ameenah Gurib-Fakim, President of the Republic of Mauritius.
-She met with the French President François Hollande.
+Met with the French President, François Hollande.

-30 September 2015: visit to Paris by the Deputy Prime Minister, Mr Xavier-Luc Duval.
+30 September 2015: visit to Paris by Xavier-Luc Duval, Mauritian Deputy Prime Minister.

-22-30 June 2015: visit to Paris by the Minister of Finance, Mr Vishnu Lutchmeenaraidoo.
+22-30 June 2015: visit to Paris by Vishnu Lutchmeenaraidoo, Mauritian Minister of Finance.

-3 October 2014: visit by the Prime Minister, Mr Navin Ramgoolam, received by the President of the French Republic in Paris.
+3 October 2014: visit by Mauritian Prime Minister Navin Ramgoolam, who met with the French President in Paris.

-23-24 January 2014: visit to Mauritius by Ms Yamina Benguigui, Minister Delegate for Francophonie.
+23-24 January 2014: visit to Mauritius by Ms Yamina Benguigui, French Minister Delegate for Francophonie.

 France is a major economic actor in Mauritius as it is:

-• its leading trade partner (2nd largest customer and 3rd largest supplier) with €612 million in trade in 2014;
+- its biggest trading partner (second-largest customer and third-largest supplier) with €612 million in trade in 2014;

-• its leading foreign investor (with over 150 French subsidiaries and companies);
+- its leading foreign investor (with more than 150 subsidiaries and French companies);

-In April 2015, Club Export Réunion, the Association for Industrial Development in Réunion (ADIR) and the Joint Economic Council (JEC) - the coordinating body of the Mauritius private sector - decided to create a Réunion/Mauritius platform (private/private partnership) with the aim of structuring and revitalizing economic relations between the two territories.
+In April 2015, the Reunion Export Club, the Association for Industrial Development in Reunion (ADIR) and the Joint Economic Council (JEC) - the coordinating body of the Mauritius private sector - decided to create a Reunion/Mauritius platform (private/private partnership) with the aim of structuring and revitalizing economic relations between the two territories.